hublancer/plotmanager/README.md

 # PlotPilot - Firebase Setup Guide

-This guide will walk you through the essential steps to connect your PlotPilot application to your personal Firebase project.
-Your app is already coded to work with Firebase, so you just need to configure your project in the Firebase console.
+Welcome to PlotPilot!
+Your application is now directly connected to your Firebase project using the credentials you provided.
+The setup is much simpler now.

+There are just two quick steps you need to perform in the Firebase Console to ensure everything works correctly.

 ---